Ask AI

 Function: Convert a string to an object

-This action allows you to transform a piece of text (specifically, text formatted like JSON) into a structured object within your application.
-This is incredibly useful when you receive data as a simple string but need to work with it as a collection of named fields, like a record or a data entry.
+This function allows you to transform a piece of text, specifically one formatted as JSON (JavaScript Object Notation), into a structured object within your application.
+This is incredibly useful when you receive data as text (e.g., from an external service or a text field) and need to work with it as organized data with distinct fields.

 Input